crosslandwa/push-wrapper/README.md

     npm install

-To run the node-push test suite:
+To run the push-wrapper test suite:

     npm test